wavemaker/docs/website/blog/2024-12-05-versioning-release-policy.md

 For instance, when we release 11.9, versions prior to 11.6 will be considered EOL.
 Customers on versions 11.8 ,11.7 and 11.6 will continue to receive support/updates.

 :::note
-The below release definitions are applicable exclusively to **Enterprise customers (WME)**.
+Release definitions are applicable exclusively to **Enterprise customers (WME)**.
 For **WMO customers**, the latest version will be deployed automatically as soon as it becomes available.
 :::

+## Actively Supported Versions

 | Version | Status | Released | Active Support Ends | Long Term Support (LTS) Ends/EOL|
 | ------- | ------ | -------- | ------------------- | ------------------------------- |